debianchef/101/uncle_debian_notes_on_foundry.md

 ---
 >[!IMPORTANT]
 > Remember to add `test` before your function name.
-This is because contract with a function that starts with test is considered to be a test.
+This is because in foundry, contract with a function that starts with test is considered to be a test.
 ---

 In the our case  we added `test` to `_helloWorld_function`  .